Kalputra/Kalputra/README.md

 <br/>
 <br/>
-  good day is not just brand coffee but is ur day too, be positive boys..
+  good day is not just brand coffee but is ur day too, be positive people..